jakematix/AzureDataFactoryDemo/README.md

 This demo shows, how Terraform can be used to create Azure Data Factory.

 ## Desired Target State
 Very simple infrastructure for Azure Data Factory is created using Terraform.
-Connection to the Front End VM can be established using RDP (port 3389) or SSH (port 22) from the IP Address defined in environment variable `$Env:TF_VAR_allowed_ip_address`.
+The user computer imitates to be located in on-premise network (172.16.201/16).
+Point-to-Site VPN Connection is established from on-premise computer to Virtual Network Gateway.
 Picture below shows the environment.

 ![Demo Environment](/pictures/datafactorydemo.png)